Lima Pandas: Ohio State League 1944 to 1947

 Lima continued minor league baseball play in 1944, when the Lima "Red Birds" resumed play as members of the six–team Class D level Ohio State League, which reformed during World War II.
-The Marion Diggers, Middletown Red Sox, Newark Moundsmen, Richmond Roses Springfied Giants and Zanesville Dodgers joined Lima in resuming league play on May 2, 1944.
+The Marion Diggers, Middletown Red Sox, Newark Moundsmen, Richmond Roses Springfield Giants and Zanesville Dodgers joined Lima in resuming league play on May 2, 1944.

 The Lima Red Birds were a minor league affiliate of the St. Louis Cardinals, adopting a version of the team's nickname.
 The Red Birds ended the Ohio State League season with a record of 65–62, placing fourth in the regular season standings, finishing 9.5 games ahead of the first place Springfield Giants, as Runt Marr and Jack Norris served as managers.
 In the playoffs, Lima lost in the first round to the Newark Moundsmen, who defeated the Red Birds three games to one.
 Harvey Zernia of Lima led the Ohio State League with 114 RBI, while teammate Neal REside had 173 total hits and scored 120 runs to top the league in both categories.

 Lima became a minor league affiliate of the Cincinnati Reds in 1945 and the Lima "Reds" qualified for the 1945 Ohio State League playoffs.
 With a record of 72–68, the Reds placed third in the six–team league, playing the season under manager Clarence Crossley and finishing 17.5 games behind the first place Middletown Rockets in the regular season final standings.
 In the first round of the playoffs, Lima lost to the eventual champion Zanesville Dodgers four games to two.
 At age 16 Joe Nuxhall pitched for Lima in 1945, compiling a 1-5 record with a 2.57 ERA, after having pitched in the major leagues in 1944 for the Cincinnati Reds at age 15.